 Skip the main content if you do not want to read it as the next section.

-Potassium is a chemical whichs helps to lower blood pressure by balancing out the negative effects of salt.
+Potassium is a key mineral that the body relies on heavily to function properly.
+It helps to lower blood pressure by balancing out the negative effects of salt.

 Your kidneys help to control your blood pressure by controlling the amount of fluid stored in your body.
 The more fluid, the higher your blood pressure.